 2. Pulse Surveys

 For employee engagement, it can be helpful to ask employees one simple question: How likely are you to recommend our business to a friend as a place to work?

 The question can be measured on a 1 to 10 scale, with one being the low end and 10 the high end.
 Scores of 9 and 10 are promoters — employees who would actively recommend your place of work to a friend.
 Scores of 7 and 8 are passive — they wouldn’t take the action to recommend, but that doesn’t mean they aren’t fans.
 Scores of six and below are detractors — if a friend were to ask about applying, they might deter them.

 The beauty of this type of scoring is in its simplicity.
 One question can be asked quickly in regular pulse surveys that show a measure of change over a short amount of time.
-It can also be easily broken down by department or team, so that you can potentially identify which areas of the business (or leaders) are affecting engagement for good or bad.
+It can also be easily broken down by department or team, so that you can potentially identify which areas of the business (or leaders) are affecting employee engagement KPIs for good or bad.